hannahlbridges/plotly-challenge/README.md

 # plotly-challenge

-In this project I used javascript to populate an html table within an existing webpage and to allow users to enter a specific date in order to dynamically filter the data and return only the data (in this case ufo sightings) from the specified day.
+In this project I used javascript and plotly to create an interactive dashboard that let's users explore bacteria samples found in different test subjects belly buttons!
+The data used for this project is in an accompanying json data file.